Piarre/PomBot/readme.md

 ## Using PomBot V2
 Create a ```.env``` file with
 - TOKEN=Get your token bot on [Discord Devlopers](discord.com/developers/applications)
-- guildID=The server id's on which you want the commands
+- guildID=The server id's on which you want the commands.

 ## Dropdown menu
 1. Send the message for the dropdown menu with : ```/sendroletext```